EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

  The downstream component of the force is called **induced drag** because it has been "induced" by the action of the tip vortices.

 It is important to note that lift is generally perpendicular to the direction of the relative flow of wind because as downwash 'induces' the relative flow downwards, the angle of which lift is affected.
+For a inverted wing, having the wing as low as possible will induce such effect and produce a downforce component in the direction of the Z plane.

 Therefore: **A lower induced drag and lower downwash will create a greater lift vector.** Due to the angle of downstream component.